What is the purpose of Idaho Power’s cloud seeding program?

 The original program was established to increase snow accumulation in the south and middle forks of the Payette River watershed.
 In 2008, Idaho Power expanded its cloud seeding efforts by enhancing an existing program operated by a coalition of counties and other stakeholders in the upper Snake River system above Milner Dam.

-For the 2015–2016 winter season, the Central Mountains project (includes Payette, Boise, and Wood Basins) includes 28 remote-controlled, ground-based generators and two airplanes contracted for operations.
-The program in the Upper Snake River Basin includes 25 remote-controlled, ground-based generators operated by Idaho Power and 25 manual, ground-based generators operated by the coalition and one airplane contracted for operations.
+For the 2017-2018 winter season, the Central Mountains project (includes Payette, Boise, and Wood Basins) includes 30 remote-controlled, ground-based generators and two airplanes contracted for cloud seeding operations.
+The program in the Upper Snake River Basin includes 25 remote-controlled, ground-based generators operated by Idaho Power, 25 manual, ground-based generators operated by the coalition, and one airplane contracted for operations.
 Idaho Power provides meteorological data and weather forecasting to guide the coalition’s operations.

 How long has Idaho Power been involved in cloud seeding?